TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering

 TL;DR: We introduce TamperBench: a systematic framework to stress-test and evaluate LLM safety under fine-Tuning and tampering by providing a collection of tampering attacks along with safety and utility evaluators.

-Abstract: As increasingly capable open-weight large language models (LLMs) are deployed, improving their tamper resistance against unsafe modifications, whether accidental or intentional, becomes critical to minimize AI-associated risks.
-However, the number of safety alignment approaches to combat tamper resistance has resulted in diverse evaluations: Varied data sets, metrics, and inconsistent threat settings make it difficult to fairly compare safety, utility, and robustness across different defenses.
-To this end, we introduce TamperBench, a unified framework to provide an evaluation of the tamper-resistance of LLMs.
+Abstract: As increasingly capable open-weight large language models (LLMs) are deployed, improving their tamper resistance against unsafe modifications, whether accidental or intentional, becomes critical to minimize risks.
+However, there is no standard approach to evaluate tamper resistance.
+Varied data sets, metrics, and inconsistent threat settings make it difficult to compare safety, utility, and robustness across different models and defenses.
+To this end, we introduce TamperBench, the first unified framework to systematically evaluate the tamper resistance of LLMs.
 TamperBench (i) curates a repository of weight-space fine-tuning attacks and latent-space representation attacks; (ii) allows for testing state-of-the-art tamper-resistance defenses; and (iii) provides both safety and utility evaluations.
-TamperBench requires minimal additional code to specify any fine-tuning configuration, alignment-stage defense method, and metric suite while ensuring end-to-end reproducibility.
-We showcase its value by evaluating numerous safety-aligned open-weight LLMs across tampering attacks with varied configurations.
-To the best of our knowledge, TamperBench is the first large-scale evaluation framework for assessing tamper resistance in LLMs.
-In this work, we evaluate 19 open-weight LLMs, including defense augmented variants, across nine tampering regimes using standardized safety and capability metrics with hyperparameter sweeps per model–attack pair.
+TAMPERBENCH requires minimal additional code to specify any fine-tuning configuration, alignment-stage defense method, and metric suite while ensuring end-to-end reproducibility.
+In this work, we use TamperBench to evaluate 21 open-weight LLMs, including defense-augmented variants, across nine tampering threats using standardized safety and capability metrics with hyperparameter sweeps per model-attack pair.
 Code is available at: https://anonymous.4open.science/r/TamperBench-71DD/README.md

 Primary Area: datasets and benchmarks